paulcpederson/blog/contents/articles/digital-feudalism/index.md

 description: "Hasty notes on Aral Balkan's terrific talk at Realtime Conf 2013 regarding data ownership and the open source experience"
 ---

-*Cover Image from [cvonposer](http://www.flickr.com/photos/cvonposer/6401515437/) on Flickr.
-Licensed under Creative Commons*
+<p class="caption">Cover Image from <a href="http://www.flickr.com/photos/cvonposer/6401515437/">cvonposer</a> on Flickr.
+Licensed under Creative Commons</p>

-**At Realtime Conf 2013, [Aral Balkan](http://aralbalkan.com/) gave an awesome talk about data ownership and the future of the open source experience.
+At Realtime Conf 2013, [Aral Balkan](http://aralbalkan.com/) gave an awesome talk about data ownership and the future of the open source experience.
 He covers a lot of ground ranging from Apple, Google, and the NSA to cyborgs and design.
-I've written down the highlights below.**
+I've written down the highlights below.

 ### Being a Cyborg